RConsortium/HTA-wg/Documents/HTA_WG_announcement.md

 Recent policy changes, like the EU HTA Regulation, require pharmaceutical companies to face stricter standards and shorter deadlines for submitting evidence.
 At the same time, HTA authorities must review an increasing number of complex analyses.
 Lastly, there is pressure on academia to provide easy-to-use HTA software and tools.

-Economic analytics will also need to improve, reflecting the greater data transparency within the EU (and possibly beyond) afforded through the legislation, and the desire for more timely and evidence-based decisions on patient access to innovative technologies within national healthcare systems.
+!!!
+Dom to rethink: Economic analytics will also need to improve, reflecting the greater data transparency within the EU (and possibly beyond) afforded through the legislation, and the desire for more timely and evidence-based decisions on patient access to innovative technologies within national healthcare systems.

 Initially, the WG will focus on the following objectives.